Dcoleman1/TaskMaster/README.md

 5. Weekday button: click on each button to see if tasks is distributed correctly.

-**Resources:**
-1. YouTube video on TimePickerFragment: https://www.youtube.com/watch?v=QMwaNN_aM3U
-2. YouTube video on AlarmManager: https://www.youtube.com/watch?v=yrpimdBRk5Q&t=606s

-**Commit messages:**

-May 24 2020, "Update README.md with sources of references" by tdt45
-May 24 2020, "Add README.md -> Guide on testing the app" bt tdt45
-May 24 2020, "New code for the project: Update on listview for tasks on main page and on Weekday tasks, also new code on notification" by tdt45
-May 24 2020, "Delete the master branch to reupload code" by tdt45

-April 27 2020, "Issue with ArrayAdapter.java" by Chad Mestres
-April 27 2020, "Error with my ArrayAdapter file" by Chad Mestres

-April 10 2020, "Incompete migration to Navigation Activity" by Chad Mestres

-March 27 2020, "Merge branch 'Chad' into 'master'" by dhc45

-March 8 2020, "Merge branch 'Namir' into 'master'" by nw494 March 8 2020, "Added credit to code" by nw494
-March 8 2020, "Changed hint color in add page" by Chad Mestres

-March 6 2020, "fixed the colors" by Chad Mestres
-March 6 2020, "Added color to project and centered text in Detail Activity" by Chad Mestres

-March 2 2020, "added a calender to Detail Activity page"

-February 28 2020, "Done Button for credit view" by Chad Mestres February 28 2020, "Merge branch 'Namir' into 'master'" by tdt45 February 28 2020, "chang detail activity layout" by nw494 February 28 2020, "wrap content for title" by Chad Mestres February 28 2020, "credit activity added" by Chad Mestres February 28 2020, "Add getTaskName and removeTask function" by tdt45 February 28 2020, "Merge branch 'Chad' into 'master'" by dhc45 February 28 2020, "Change Layout and Delete code in Detail Act" by Chad Mestres February 28 2020, "functional credit button" by Chad Mestres

-February 22 2020, "Clean some code, make the code shorter for Main Activity" by tdt45

 **User Guide**

 **How to use different features of the app**